adulau/DIY-face-masks/README.md

 It is also possible to directly ask on twitter via DM:

-- All questions related to the project to [project coordinator @ko97551819](https://twitter.com/ko97551819), answers will be in the FAQ next.
-- All design and specific sewing questions to [sewing expert lead](https://twitter.com/c0n1c)
+- All design and specific sewing questions to [Julie Foucre](https://www.instagram.com/julie_jfo/)
-- All fabrics and filtering efficiency questions [filtering expert lead](https://twitter.com/adulau)

-By the way, don't take the titles above seriously.
+- If you know additional scientific references regarding fabrics or about filtering efficiency.
+Don't hesitate to DM [adulau](https://twitter.com/adulau)

+Feel free to [open issues](https://github.com/C00kie-/DIY-face-masks/issues) to ask questions or add more references.

 Feel free to add any patterns or design too, by pulling a request.
 Translation is also welcome, in target languages of the country you live in.